-Check the fluid level on the outside of the reservoir.
-Be sure to check the fluid level for the brake system at the front part of the reservoir (shaded area in the illustration).
-For MT models, this reservoir is used for both the brake and clutch systems and has chambers for each system.
+For 2.5 L models, be sure to check the brake fluid level at the front part of the reservoir (shaded area in the illustration).
 If the fluid level is below "MIN", add the recommended brake fluid to "MAX".
 Use only brake fluid from a sealed container.

-Recommended brake fluid
+■ Recommended brake fluid